SOS Children's Village Lusaka

 The SOS Social Centres in Lusaka and nearby Chanzanga West ensure that children have access to essential health and nutritional services, as well as education.
 We assist parents by providing guidance on income-generating skills and parenting practices, as well as counselling and psychological support where needed.
 Our support goes out especially to families who have been affected by HIV/AIDS.
 In cooperation with local organisations, we also work towards strengthening the support systems for vulnerable families within the community.

-For children from the region who are no longer able to live with their parents, 15 SOS families can provide a loving home for up to 180 children.
-In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.
+Care in SOS families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home.
+In each family, the children live with their brothers and sisters, affectionately cared for by their SOS parent.